 Newfoundland and Labrador is the most easterly province of Canada… and a very photogenic location I have been running sold out tours to for the last four years.
-Today I wanted to share some information on the area Northof49Photography now calls home.
+Today I wanted to share some information on the area that i love to visit.

 Overview of Newfoundland and Labrador